xrettle/WFGY/stargazers/README.md

 This Hall of Fame honors the engineers, hackers, and community builders who starred WFGY in its earliest days.
 Their support is a public signal — transparent, verifiable, and forever recorded in open source history.

+> ⚠️ Note: This list reflects supporters **before WFGY reached 1,000 stars**.
+> It captures the early signal phase of the project — when visibility was low and risk was higher.
+>
-> ⚠️ Note: The split between “Major Legends” and “Rising Legends” is **symbolic only** —
+> The split between “Major Legends” and “Rising Legends” is **symbolic only** —
 > it reflects open-source footprint (stars, projects, visibility), **not absolute influence**.
-> Some names have thousands of stars, some just the right instinct at the right time.
 >
-> What truly matters: they saw value in WFGY before the world did.
->
 > ⭐ Every early star is more than a number — it’s a **vote of confidence**,
 > a spark that helped push a zero-budget project into the spotlight.
+>
+> If you starred WFGY during its early phase and would like to be listed here,
+> feel free to open a PR.
+Contributions are welcome.

 ---